- often multiple

 - seen in two-thirds of patients with Carney complex

-- skin pigmentation (blue naevi): especially of the face, trunk, lips, and sclera
+- skin pigmentation (blue nevi): especially of the face, trunk, lips, and sclera

-Multiple other features are also well recognised including:
+Multiple other features are also well recognized including:

 - extracardiac myxoma

 - adrenal gland: primary pigmented nodular adrenocortical disease (PPNAD)

 Carney complex has autosomal dominant inheritance related to mutation of the PRKAR1A tumor suppressor gene on chromosome 17q 5.

 One way to remember the differentiation between the Carney triad and the Carney complex is that the Carney Complex has Cardiac findings (myxoma).

 - 1. Weissleder R, Wittenberg J, Harisinghani MG et-al. Primer of diagnostic imaging.
 Mosby Inc. (2007) ISBN:0323040683.
 Read it at Google Books - Find it at Amazon